-BELIEFS ABOUT LEARNING

-- All students have the capacity to learn through different modalities - All students have the capacity to be effective problem solvers - All students have the right to a safe learning environment - All students have a right to a rigorous education that emphasizes physical and emotional wellness.
+VISION OF THE GRADUATE BELIEFS ABOUT LEARNING A Rocky Hill High School graduate is a thinker, • All students have the capacity to communicator, citizen, leader, and lifelong learn through different modalities learner.
+We believe... • All students have the capacity to be • Our students are critical and creative effective problem solvers thinkers • All students have the right to a safe • Our students are collaborative and learning environment communicative • All students have a right to a rigorous • Our students are civic-minded and education that emphasizes physical and emotional wellness. globally aware • Our students engage in learning as a lifelong process Our students are self-directed and resilient CORE VALUES Respect Organization

-CORE VALUES

-Respect Organization Compassion Knowledge
+Compassion Knowledge